The core function of the Library is to provide our scientific community with a wide array of resources. These predominantly take the form of:

 If you come across an E-book title that we do not own, but that you would like access to please email email@example.com and we will try to procure it for you.

 The Library is home to a large collection of textbooks, reference books, protocols, meeting abstracts, bound journals, and more - including the entire library of books from Cold Spring Harbor Laboratory Press.

 The books are located primarily in the Zinder room on the 1st floor, and the basement in moveable stacks.
 You can search our Library Catalog to find what you are looking for.
-If you need assistance, please contact either of our librarians, Paula Abisognio at email@example.com or Gail Sherman at firstname.lastname@example.org.
+If you need assistance, please contact either of our librarians, Paula Abisognio at firstname.lastname@example.org or Jannette D'Esposito at email@example.com.

 The Library provides two (2) self-checkout stations: one located in the front entrance hall of on the ground floor of the Carnegie building and the other in the basement main collection room.
 You will need to see Paula for a one-time set-up to get your ID card initialized before you can use them.
 For more information, please refer to our LibGuide on Borrowing Library Materials.

 The CSHL LIbrary has created and maintains an Institutional Repository, a database which records all scientific output for the Laboratory.
 Every paper published from CSHL, datasets, conference abstracts, books and book chapters, and more are all cataloged, recorded, and cross-referenced in the Repository.
 There is even a birthday cake in the deposited within it.
 Feel free to ask about it.

 You can learn more about our Repository in the LibGuide about it, CSHL Institutional Repository.